Pumpkin Layer Cake with Spiced Frosting

 You can buy pumpkin-pie spice, or make your own from ground spices: Combine 1 teaspoon each cinnamon and ginger with 1/4 teaspoon each nutmeg and allspice.

 Source: Everyday Food, November 2007

-- 2 sticks unsalted butter, room temperature, plus more for pans and parchment
+- 1 cup (2 sticks) unsalted butter, softened, plus more for pans

 - 1 teaspoon baking soda

 - 1 can (15 ounces) pure pumpkin puree